Fictional universe of Harry Potter: The Quibbler

 The Quibbler is a magazine first mentioned in Order of the Phoenix.
 It is edited by Xenophilius Lovegood and often prints articles about conspiracy theories and cryptozoology.
 In Order of the Phoenix, Hermione blackmails Rita Skeeter into writing an article about Harry's encounter with Voldemort.
 The interview is published by Xenophilius, and he later sells it to the Daily Prophet.

-Radio

-The most popular wizard radio station is the Wizarding Wireless Network.
-Harry learns about the wizarding band The Weird Sisters from his peers who listen to the WWN.
-In Deathly Hallows, Ron introduces Harry and Hermione to Potterwatch, an underground anti-Voldemort radio program.